BY Vince Cooper

 A United display that saw him at his peak came in the 7-0 thrashing of Aston Villa in October 1964.

 Law scored four and made two in a performance that caused Noel Wild to write in the Sunday Mirror: “Brilliant…fantastic…fabulous!
-Make a world crown – studded with the most extravagant superlatives – and on this form Law his good enough to wear it.”
+Make a world crown – studded with the most extravagant superlatives – and on this form Law is good enough to wear it.”

-United Chairman Harold Hardman said of that day’s performance: “I have seen one better than Law, and I have not seen even Law play better than he did today.”
+United Chairman Harold Hardman said of that day’s performance: “I have seen no one better than Law, and I have not seen even Law play better than he did today.”

 But it wasn’t always plain-sailing.
 He once threatened to leave Old Trafford if new wage demands weren’t met.
 The response from Busby was to place him on the transfer list saying ‘No one threatens Manchester United”.
 The player eventually apologised to both manager and club and vowed never to upset the applecart again.